-- 1. To provide technical leadership of scientific work areas agreed under the WWT Programmes, including conception, experimental/study design, supervision of data collection, data analysis, and scientific reporting, to an international standard. - 2.
+- 1. To provide technical leadership of scientific work areas agreed under the WWT Programmes, including conception, experimental/study design, supervision of data collection, data analysis, and scientific reporting, to a high standard.
+Areas of focus include capturing social and health & wellbeing benefits of wetlands for people and communities, understanding drivers of behaviours that both benefit and harm wetlands, and evaluation of the socio-economic impacts of conservation initiatives and their success in encouraging pro-wetland behaviours. - 2.
 To play a leadership role in ensuring that WWT scientific outputs have maximum impact, for the benefit of wetland conservation and WWT, by pro-actively communicating to: - Scientific audiences via peer-reviewed papers, presentations at scientific meetings and technical reports; - Staff of other WWT departments needing technical advice; - External decision-makers including other NGO's, academic institutions and governmental institutions, and international forums such as multilateral environmental agreements; - WWT supporters and the wider public, including features and news items for WWT's Waterlife magazine, articles for the WWT website, public talks and presentations; and - Other WWT staff, via the intranet, talks and presentations. - 3.
-To support the successful development of the Conservation Evidence Department through proactively sharing ideas, skills and working practices; building collaborations with academia, NGO's and government agencies in the UK and overseas, and representing WWT on appropriate national/international research and conservation fora where this meets WWT objectives. - 4.
-To actively maintain existing and develop new scientific skills, and stay abreast of relevant scientific developments. - 5.
-To be responsible for the Project Management of some small/medium projects within WWT Programmes, from concept to completion, including budget, resource and time management, planning and fundraising, communications and logistics, and reporting, in accordance with the WWT Project Management Framework.
+To support the successful development of the Conservation Evidence Department through proactively sharing ideas, skills and working practices; building collaborations with academia, NGO's and government agencies in the UK and overseas, and representing WWT on appropriate national/international research and conservation for where this meets WWT objectives. - 4.
+To actively maintain existing and develop new scientific skills, and stay abreast of relevant scientific developments.

-- 6. To participate as a technical expert in project teams as requested, including supporting decisionmaking by the Project Manager and delivery of project communications. - 7.
+- 5. To be responsible for the Project Management of some small/medium projects within WWT Programmes, from concept to completion, including budget, resource and time management, planning and fundraising, communications and logistics, and reporting, in accordance with the WWT Project Management Framework. - 6.
+To participate as a technical expert in project teams as requested, including supporting decision-making by the Project Manager and delivery of project communications. - 7.
 To support the conservation and engagement work of WWT more widely, by responding in timely fashion to requests for input to casework, policy & advocacy, and engagement with members and supporters. - 8.
 To provide leadership to all staff and volunteers working within a project team, enabling every team member's contribution to be maximised by ensuring that the appropriate levels of direction and support are provided through professional line management in line with WWT's people frameworks. - 9.
 To work alongside volunteers encouraging, developing and supporting them in their work for WWT, ensuring that they have a positive volunteering experience. - 10.
 To be responsible for working within the WWT health and safety policy and guidelines ensuring that the health, safety and wellbeing of yourself and others is an integral part of how you work. - 11.
 To engage with the WWT Sustainability Statement being aware of negative environmental impacts and incorporating sustainable ways of working within your role. - 12.
 To interact with our visitors and supporters in a positive way, shaping unforgettable experiences and helping them understand and connect to wetlands.